davekeder/thebook/index.md

 ## 🔎 About This Collection

 This collection aims to preserve and present historical documents with context and care.
 Each item is accompanied by high-resolution scans and historical commentary.
+Transcriptions may not be 100% accurate

 ---